b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 So, for every number in the first location there are 10 numbers (0-9) in the second location.
-Just like in a counter (see gif below), the number on the left switches to the next only when 10 numbers on the right change beforehand.
+Just like in a counter (see gif below), the number on the left switches to the next only when 10 numbers on the right changed beforehand.

 ![A counter (animation works only in an HTML document) depicting rate of number changes.](./images/counter.gif)